alex-girma/portfolio/README.md

 - Todo App: Todo list.
 - Weather App: An app that shows weather depending on clients location.
 Uses [Openweather](https://openweathermap.org/)
 - Calculator App
-- Clock App: A clock App with alarm setting.
+- Clock App: A clock app with alarm setting.
-- Calories Counter App: An App to count calories for maintaining, losing and gaining weight.
+- Calories Counter App: An app to count calories for maintaining, losing and gaining weight.